Ever wondered what Cley’s birds eat for brekkie and lunch ?

-Cost: £75 plus V.A.T., or £45 plus V.A.T. for concessions.
+Cost: £75 plus V.A.T., or £45 plus V.A.T. for concessions, including lunch.